 By Clair Bulpin and Theresa Cox

-Why should we initiate the contact lens conversation?
+Why talk to the new contact lens wearer

 What to look and listen for